AntarkaGame/United-framework/README.md

 });
 United.Engine.startupScene("game"); // Dont set a "default" scene on superpowers.
 Put this line!
 ```

-> Note :  We are working on a united "startup" scene for soon...
-A lot of modification are coming for the next week-end.

 Addons & Engine work with no help !
 If you want to change the scene dont use Sup.loadScene but :